cysong12/COMP-2800-Team-DTC-14-Cominder/README.md

 >
 >11. `python manage.py runserver`                     to run the server on local host on http://127.0.0.1:8000/

-Optional:
-Python3 manage.py createsuperuser to create a super user (admin access) and follow the terminal instructions
 ## To access Forums

 You must update your profile with Preference settings in order to view forums with that category.
 For example, in order